rasmushugosson/sb-dataset/README.md

 # Stanford Bunny Dataset

-This dataset contains path traced images of a modified small version of the *Stanford Bunny* model.
+This dataset contains path traced images of a modified version of the *Stanford Bunny* model with 850 verticies downscaled using Blender.
 As these images portray the *Stanford Bunny*, provided by the [Stanford Computer Graphics Laboratory](https://graphics.stanford.edu/), use of this dataset *must follow* the guidelines regarding the model file specified [here](https://graphics.stanford.edu/data/3Dscanrep/).
 If used in projects aligning with the specified guidelines, full credit for the dataset images is to be given to the [Stanford Computer Graphics Laboratory](https://graphics.stanford.edu/).

 ## Content